 The route traverses several scenic mountain ranges and if you’re not climbing you’ll be descending.

-The 4th annual event will begin (and end) in downtown Boise, Idaho in historic Hyde Park.
-The start date is September 13, 2017.
 There is no registration fee, no support and no prize money.
 SPOT tracker use is not mandatory, but encouraged and live tracking of the event will be provided by Trackleaders.

 The Smoke ‘n’ Fire route travels through remote areas, however, there are sufficient resupply opportunities available.
 Besides the physical challenge, there are mental challenges to this route and it is also a great test of your bikepacking kit and gear.